jim-schwoebel/nala/README.md

     python3 setup.py
     python3 nala.py

-You will then be asked to register with your Name and Email.
+You will then be asked to register with your name and email.

 After that, you're ready to begin using Nala!